Lost in Illiniville

-I expect that the main campus in Urbana and Champaign of the University of Illinois is the Downstate town that many Springfieldians know best after their own – in some parts the prettiest and in some ways (people walking!) the most interesting.
-The place probably ought to be called a city, since it has a daytime population of nearly 54,000 students, faculty and various staff, and boasts its own police department, its own health care system, its own transit system, its own planning department.
+I expect that the main campus in Urbana and Champaign of the University of Illinois is the Downstate town that many Springfieldians know best after their own—in some parts the prettiest and in some ways (people walking!) the most interesting.
+The place probably ought to be called a city, since it has a daytime population of nearly 54,000 students, faculty, and staff and boasts its own police department, its own health care system, its own transit system, and its own planning department.

 How that town was planned and built is the topic of a new book, An Illini Place: Building the University of Illinois Campus by Lex Tate and John Franch (University of Illinois Press, 2017).
 Today’s campus is arguably the largest public work in Illinois—320 major buildings spread over 4,550 acres.
 The university has had more than 90 development plans of one sort or another in the past 150 years.
-But the book’s story is less about implementing plans than planning than about abandoning them as a result of budget shortfalls, interference from top administrators and, of late, the whims of donors.
-Good plans were ignored for the usual bad reasons (such as the shoehorning of the Foreign Languages Building into a corner of the Main Quad in 1971), but visitors who love the place will be relieved to learn that bad plans often were ignored for good ones, too.
+But the book’s story is less about making plans or implementing plans than it is about abandoning plans as a result of budget shortfalls, interference from top administrators and, of late, the whims of donors.
+Good plans were ignored for the usual bad reasons (such as the shoehorning of the Foreign Languages Building into a corner of the Main Quad in 1971), but visitors who love the place will be relieved to learn that bad plans often were ignored too.

 Leaving the Main Quad and strolling through the newer parts of the campus causes the thoughtful visitor to wonder how it is that universities, full of smart people who have freedom and means that real town planners can only dream of, so often make the same mistakes made by our real towns.
-Like real towns, this campus is organized according to a strict hierarchy of exclusive use zones – classrooms at the core, then labs and libraries, and, on the periphery, multi-unit housing and, on the suburban fringe, land-hungry uses like ball fields.
+Like real towns, this campus in recent decades has been organized according to a strict hierarchy of exclusive use zones—classrooms at the core, then labs and libraries, and, on the periphery, multi-unit housing and, on the suburban fringe, land-hungry facilities like ball fields.

 Among other effects, this zoning leaves students living in housing remote from classrooms.
 In the 1960s, my roommate, an underclassman engineering major, had to walk one mile to get to Engineering Hall on Green Street from our quarters in the men’s residence halls at Peabody and Euclid.
 The campus has exploded in area since then and now covers seven miles north to south.
-The result, as in real towns, makes its residents dependent on wheeled vehicles.
+The resulting sprawl makes its residents dependent on wheeled vehicles, just , as it does those of real towns,.
 Traditionally, this meant bicycles and campus shuttle buses.
-But there's the shopping to do, and crappy public transit links (and higher speed limits on the interstates) make to Chicago mean that many students (more affluent than they used to be) prefer to have a car with them.
+But there's the shopping to do, and crappy public transit links to Chicago (and higher speed limits on the interstates) mean that many students (more affluent than they used to be) prefer to have a car with them.
 Our authors concede that decades of trying has not solved the problem of traffic congestion and parking thus created.

-The university's growth means that sprawl also is a problem.
-In an attept to organize this space visually if not functionally, Blackall’s quadrangle scheme has been retained and enlarged.
-The campus now has four—in order from north to south they are the Beckman, the Bardeen, the Main and the South, which form the campus’s north-south axis.
+Sprawl also has unhappy aesthetic effects.
+In an attempt to organize this space visually if not functionally, Blackall’s quadrangle scheme has been enlarged.
+The campus now has four quads—in order from north to south they are the Beckman, the Bardeen, the Main and the South, which form the campus’s north-south axis.
 Similar in conception, the quads are different in execution.
 The Main Quad—the one that the Union faces—is 190 feet wide.
 The proportion of the heights of the buildings surrounding it to the width of the space separating them gives one a sense of enclosure without crowding, making it a comfortable space to be in as well as to look at.